etendosoftware/docs/docs/user-guide/etendo-classic/basic-features/financial-management/accounting/transactions.md

 ### Overview

-The VAT Regularization module allows you to adjust the accounts to ensure that the VAT balance is correctly balanced.
+The VAT Regularization module allows you to adjust the accounts to ensure that the VAT balance is correct.
 The following are the steps necessary to carry out the VAT regularization on a specific account.

 ### VAT Regularization Process